-- After war defeat in 1945, planning method was used to jump start the economy (production of coal & steel) before stopping inflation or liberalizing prices and trade around 1950. - High growth was unleashed by strong private dynamism, supported by rationalization (investing in new technology), kaizen, and gradual trade liberalization - The Ministry of International Trade and Industry (MITI) was a super-ministry for industrial catch-up, working closely with private firms and business associations.
+- After war defeat in 1945, planning method was used to jump start the economy (production of coal & steel); inflation was stopped and prices & trade were liberalized around 1950. - High growth was unleashed by strong private dynamism, supported by investing in new technology, kaizen, and gradual trade liberalization - The Ministry of International Trade and Industry (MITI) was a super-ministry for industrial catch-up, working closely with private firms and business associations.